 16. Be Patient and Wait for the Right Moment

-Like with any type of photography, patience is key when shooting environmental portraits.
+Like any type of photography, patience is key when shooting environmental portraits.

 This means taking the time to wait for the right moment to capture your shot, whether that’s waiting for the perfect expression or waiting for the perfect light.

-And, it will also help you avoid missing any photo opportunities or snapping a shot too quickly and ending up with blurry or out-of-focus photos.
+It will also help you avoid missing photo opportunities or snapping a shot too quickly and ending up with blurry or out-of-focus photos.

 Final Remarks

-Overall, if you’re looking to take great environmental portraits, it’s important to choose an interesting location, use props to enhance the story, engage and converse with your subject throughout the shoot, and capture a variety of different shots.
+Overall, if you’re looking to take great environmental portraits, it’s important to choose an interesting location, use props to enhance the story, engage and converse with your subject throughout the shoot, and capture various shots.

-With these tips in mind, you should be able to create stunning images that tell a compelling story about your subject.
+With these tips, you should be able to create stunning images that tell a compelling story about your subject.

 This guide is also a part of our Portrait Photography Resources Hub, so be sure to check that out for more tips on portrait photography.